Byron1z/osticket-prereqs-B1z/README.md

   <img src="https://i.imgur.com/Ff3Xmfp.png" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-  Here are all the tables of the tables that were created on our osTicket Database, osTicket we use this on the backend to help store our data.
+  Here are all the tables of the tables that were created on our osTicket Database, which we use on the backend to help store our data.
 </p>
 <p>
   <img src="https://i.imgur.com/XOT6s55.png" width="80%" alt="Disk Sanitization Steps"/>